A Day in Kobe: an Exciting Day Trip Itinerary from Osaka or Kyoto

 Other Suggestions around Kobe

-If you are planning to stay overnight in Kobe, or if some of the suggestions above don’t appeal to you, perhaps you might want to add/switch to your Kobe itinerary a visit to the Nada district (灘) , Japan’s largest sake production area.
+If you are planning to stay overnight in Kobe, or if some of the suggestions above don’t appeal to you, perhaps you might want to add/switch to your Kobe itinerary a visit to the Nada district (灘), Japan’s largest sake production area.
 I haven’t been there myself, but it looks like an interesting area to visit to learn more about the history of sake production in Kansai and buy memorable souvenirs, with several sake museums and breweries open to the public (tours and sake-testing are also available).
+You could also head to Arima Onsen (有馬温泉), a hot spring town located north of Kobe behind Mount Rokkou.

 Final Thoughts on Kobe